Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: Evolution equations and main results

-which makes $\beta_2=0$ and eliminates the gradient of the temperature in the right-hand side of Eq.~(\ref{Eq:ConstitutiveRelations_q}), the linearized system is strongly hyperbolic and causal if $T$, $e$, $\eta$, $\kappa$ are strictly positive and satisfy the inequality~(\ref{Eq:FinalHypoCausalBound}).
-This inequality was shown to be automatically satisfied for a simple gas whose collisions have a hard sphere or hard disk cross section in $d=3$ and $d=2$ dimensions, respectively.
-Furthermore, under the conditions (i)-(iv) in App.~B of Ref.~\cite{aGjSoS2024a}, the equilibrium configuration was proven to be stable provided that Eq. (\ref{Gamma2}) holds and

 with large enough values of the constant $\Lambda_0$.
+This means that global equilibrium solutions are mode stable. \item[(d)] The inequality~(\ref{Eq:FinalHypoCausalBound}) and the technical assumptions (i)-(iv) are automatically satisfied for a simple gas whose collisions have a hard sphere or hard disk cross section in $d=3$ and $d=2$ dimensions, respectively. \end{enumerate}

-Finally, as shown in App.~\ref{App:Entropy}, the theory described by the system~(\ref{Eq:ndot}--\ref{Eq:qdot}) has an entropy production which is positive up to and including terms which are second-order in the gradients.
+Furthermore, as shown in App.~\ref{App:Entropy}, the theory described by the system~(\ref{Eq:ndot}--\ref{Eq:qdot}) has an entropy production which is positive up to and including terms which are second order in the gradients.

-In the remainder of this article we prove that the condition~(\ref{Eq:FinalHypoCausalBound}) leads to a strongly hyperbolic system in the full nonlinear case as well.